Also see my page dedicated to the South Canol

 Camped alongside the Nahanni Range Road near Tungsten

-The evening was very quiet with planes flying overhead.
+The evening was very quiet with a planes flying overhead.
 A couple of workers from the mine passed by on their way to retrieve a moose they shot the night before.
 They told us the planes were flying between the Cantung mine and Mactung at Macmillan Pass (end of the North Canol Rd).